laconicwolf/Nmap-Scan-to-CSV/README.md

 # Nmap-XML-Parser
-Converts Nmap XML output to csv file, and other useful functions
+Converts Nmap XML output to csv file, and other useful functions.
+Ignores hosts that are down and ports that are not open.

 ## Usage